not1337/pam_pivcard/README.md

 password field of /etc/shadow.

-Challenge response is based on a 32 byte random number from /dev/urandom which is hased using SHA256 and then the hash is encrypted by the smartcard doing a private key encrypt.
+Challenge response is based on a 32 byte random number from /dev/urandom which is hashed using SHA256 and then the hash is encrypted by the smartcard doing a private key encrypt.
 The encrypted result is the decrypted using the on disk certificate containing the public key and the hash is then verified against the original challenge.